seyityahya/perfume_website/readme.md

 <img src="image/readme%20resim%202.png" alt="drawing" style="width:800px;"/>

-There are 3 products on the main page. if you click the x button it will go to the products page.
+There are 3 products on the main page. if you click the `Tümünü gör` button it will go to the products page.

 ***********